ibm-cloud-docs/BlockStorage/getting-started.md

 ### Authorized hosts
 {: #numberofhosts}

 Another factor to consider is the number of hosts that are using your volume.
+IOPS limits are enforced at the volume level.
+In other words, two hosts connected to a volume with 6000 IOPS share that 6000 IOPS.
+At high IOPS counts, you might need a number of hosts to access the volume simultanously to realize the maximum IOPS available, especially at extreme IOPS counts (10,000s).

-If only a single host is accessing the volume, it can be difficult to realize the maximum IOPS available, especially at extreme IOPS counts (10,000s).
-If your workload requires high throughput, it would be best to configure at least a couple servers to access your volume to avoid a single-server bottleneck.
+If your workload requires high throughput, it's best to configure at least a couple servers to access your volume to avoid a single-server bottleneck.

 ### Network connection
 {: #networkconnectivity}